luismaecker/DeepTrees_fork/docs/source/index.rst

 License
 =======

-This package is license under the Prosperity Public License 3.0.
-See the `LICENSE <https://codebase.helmholtz.cloud/taimur.khan/DeepTrees/-/blob/main/LICENSE.md?ref_type=heads>`_ file for details.
+This package is license under the MIT License.
+See the `LICENSE <https://codebase.helmholtz.cloud/taimur.khan/DeepTrees/-/blob/main/LICENSE?ref_type=heads>`_ file for details.